bgd-labs/aave-proposals-v3/src/20240723_AaveV3Ethereum_TokenLogicKarpatkeyServiceProviderPartnershipPhase2/TokenLogicKarpatkeyServiceProviderPartnershipPhase2.md

 When GHO is mature enough to support deploying Protocol Owned Liquidity, we will actively contribute to the creation of sGHO and balancing the needs for sGHO and stkGHO within the Aave ecosystem.

+Our goal is to keep the consistent growth rate and surpass the GHO borrowed supply of 180M by the end of this new term.

-#### Aave Stack
+### Aave Stack

 **Safety Module Management and Optimisation**

-The Safety Module (SM) currently presents exposure risks due to its reliance on the DAO’s native token and its deployment solely on the Ethereum blockchain.
+The Safety Module (SM) currently presents exposure risks due to its reliance on the DAO's native token and its deployment solely on the Ethereum blockchain.

 With multiple instances of the SM being deployed, we will continue to perform the following: